 In contrast to the supplemented face-to-face model, virtual distance learning is the foundation of this model.
 All expected activities occur in an electronic learning environment.
 These include peer-to-peer learning, reading, Communication and discussion in this form is conducted via electronic channels.
 Traditional classroom classes are not eliminated in this model.
 Additional lectures / sessions may be used on campus to provide additional support such as workshops.

 In this model, learning is self-directed by students in an electronic environment where content and educational activities are provided.
-The student has a high degree of control over the learning process, where he / she can learn according to his / her own pace, and staff provide on-campus support and guidance Such as small study groups, individual lessons, etc., in a flexible framework that meets the needs of students as they progress in curriculum and learning content
+The student has a high degree of control over the learning process, where he / she can learn according to his / her own pace.
+Staff provides on-campus support and guidance, such as small study groups, individual lessons, etc., in a flexible framework that meets the needs of students as they progress in curriculum and learning content.

 4. Selective Model A La Carte Model